 In a divorce, the marital home is often one of the most valuable marital assets that the parties have.
-Typically, the parties also have a mortgage on the marital home with a balance due and owing.
+Typically, the parties also have a mortgage on the marital home with a balance due.

-To resolve a divorce with a martial home, there are typically three possibilities in terms of what happens with the marital home.
-Either the husband retains the home, the wife retains the home or the parties sell it.
+To resolve a divorce with a martial home, there are typically three possibilities.
+Either the husband retains the home, the wife retains the home, or the parties sell it.

-One important piece in terms of resolving issues with the marital home is removing the name of the spouse who is not keeping the home from the mortgage.
-This is critically important in most cases to ensure that the credit of that spouse is protected in case the mortgage payment is not being made.
-It can also help ensure that the spouse not keeping the home has the ability to get the credit to buy a home of their own.
+One piece in resolving issues with the marital home is removing the spouse who is not keeping the home from the mortgage.
+It is critically important to protect the credit of that spouse in case mortgage payments are not made.
+It can also help the other spouse with the ability to get credit to buy a home of their own.

-Many are familiar with how to refinance their mortgage to remove the name of the spouse who is moving out in a divorce.
+Many are familiar with refinancing their mortgage to remove the name of the spouse in a divorce.
 However, when a refinance takes place, closing costs come into play that can eat into the equity.
-The closing costs of a home-refinance generally include credit fees, appraisal fees, points (which is an optional expense to lower the interest rate over the life of the loan), insurance and taxes, escrow and title fees and lender fees.
+The closing costs of a home-refinance generally include several different items.
+They are credit fees, appraisal fees, points (which is an optional expense to lower the interest rate over the life of the loan), insurance and taxes, escrow and title fees, and lender fees.

 If the party keeping the house has good enough credit, they might consider an assumption agreement versus a refinance.
 By doing an assumption agreement, the party keeping the house does not lose equity through closing costs.
 At the same time, they are able to get the spouse who is not keeping the house off the mortgage.

-An assumption agreement also allows the party retaining the house to keep the existing loan rate, repayment period, principal balance and other terms intact.
-The rights and obligations of the original loan are assumed by the party keeping the house without a new mortgage being created.
+An assumption agreement also allows the party retaining the house to keep the existing loan rate, repayment period, principal balance, and other terms intact.
+The party who keeps the house assumes the rights and obligations of the original loan without a new mortgage.

 If you are going through a divorce where there is a marital home, Stange Law Firm, PC can help.
 You can reach us at 855-805-0595.